American Dream / American Nightmare

 Watch and read more

 There are tons of American films about political conspiracies, presidents, warmongeling, and cover-ups.
-The fifteen films in the programme are just a sample of a much bigger picture.
-On filmfestgent.be (available in June), Duynslaegher recommends and discusses additional titles that perfectly fit the subject and offer an even more varied perspective on American political and military history.
+Because the fifteen films in the programme are just a sample of a much bigger picture, Duynslaegher discusses some additional titles.
+They fit the subject perfectly and offer an even more varied perspective on American political and military history.